sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 Tags: security, ddos-protection, rate-limiting, ip-blocking, bot-blocking Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 2.18
+Stable tag: 2.20
 Requires PHP: 8.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Protects WordPress from DDoS with rate limiting, bot detection and blocking, high traffic bot logging, and Cloudflare support.
+Protects WordPress from DDoS with rate limiting, bot detection, blocking, Cloudflare support, log expiration, and daily statistics charts.

 == Description ==
 The **Anti Browser DDoS Protection** plugin provides robust protection against denial-of-service (DoS) attacks on your WordPress site.
 It implements IP-based rate limiting, with configurable settings for subscribers, non-logged-in users, and verified bots, while excluding administrators and other non-subscriber roles.
-The plugin features advanced bot detection to identify and limit suspicious bots, immediate blocking of malicious bots by User Agent, and supports Cloudflare for accurate client IP detection.
+It features advanced bot detection to identify and limit suspicious bots, immediate blocking of malicious bots by User Agent, and supports Cloudflare for accurate client IP detection.
 Static assets (e.g., CSS, JS, images) are excluded to maintain site performance.
-An intuitive admin panel allows you to configure rate limits, bot exclusions, trusted bot IP ranges (with automatic duplicate removal), blocked bots by User Agent, and view logs for blocked IPs, banned IPs, and high traffic bots, all with User Agent details and timestamps.
+An intuitive admin panel allows you to configure rate limits, bot exclusions, trusted bot IP ranges (with automatic duplicate removal), blocked bots by User Agent, log expiration settings, and view logs for blocked IPs, banned IPs, and high traffic bots with auto-refresh every 30 seconds, all with User Agent details and timestamps.
+Additionally, daily bar charts for Blocked IPs, Banned IPs, and High Traffic Bots are displayed above the logs for quick visual insights.

 **Key Features:**
 - Rate limiting based on IP for subscribers and non-logged-in users, with configurable maximum requests and time window.